joejcollins/rhapsody-angel/queens/2017-sarah.md

 2017-08-04 Apiguard treatment.

-2017-08-06 United with the bees from [Dina](https://docs.google.com/document/d/1989tiWujawMpoY6ue3V0Tv6bgxxhPduArvpIpeXJvDs/edit#).
+2017-08-06 United with the bees from [Dina]({{ site.baseurl }}/queens/2016-dina.html).

 2017-08-04 Marked queen, present and laying.
 Quiet on the frames.

-2017-07-23 Swapped position with [Trisha](https://docs.google.com/document/d/1_iJSVZq-E5ZLhEMd7CacS3HT56L2PQRRCURoBCbtbNw/edit) to build up this colony.
+2017-07-23 Swapped position with [Trisha]({{ site.baseurl }}/queens/2017-trisha.html) to build up this colony.

 2017-07-23 Saw the queen and eggs.
 Marked the queen.
 Not really calm but OK.
 Nice looking queen.

 2017-07-17 Saw brood.
-Didn’t try and mark the queen
+Didn't try and mark the queen

 2017-07-08 No pollen coming in.
 Saw the queen.
 They seem calm and some bees are cleaning out cells (bums in the air) like they are getting ready for her to start laying.
-However I didn’t see any eggs or brood so I didn’t mark her incase she is not mated yet.
+However I didn't see any eggs or brood so I didn't mark her incase she is not mated yet.

 2017-07-02 Collected a swarm from the small apple tree near the road.
-I think it came from [Rosie](https://docs.google.com/document/d/1rBN24PQS_ga4JdQvVZs2SrWb0nyfi8NheIdxGla0x3w/edit#).
+I think it came from [Rosie]({{ site.baseurl }}/queens/2017-rosie.html).